fayazara/feedbackjar/README.md

 Before you deploy the application to production

-1. Make sure you have pushed the migration files to your production server, you can do so using `yarn push`, Drizzle ORM will read the config and run the migrations on your production server.
+1. Make sure you have pushed the migration files to your production server, you can do so using `yarn db:deploy`, Drizzle ORM will read the config and run the migrations on your production database, i.e Turso DB.
 2. Make sure you have set the environment variables on your production server.